 Fancy sleeping a few nights on a bookshelf?
 Book and Bed Hotel is a favorite among bloggers and writers, with its low prices and cosy atmosphere, this luxurious capsule hotel is a melting pot of tourists and wanderers – great for meeting fellow travelers.

 Ryokan Kawogawa is a centrally-located ryokan with all the features you’d expect of a traditional inn; tatami floor mats, tea sets in each room, and a Japanese style-bath.
 With the Sensoji Temple just around the corner, you’ll be fully immersed in the culture before you know it.

 Another very traditional Japanese ryokan experience, however this time in a boutique hotel setting.
 The mix of Japanese charm, tea corners and floor-cushions and modern conveniences such as a jacuzzi and rooftop terrace set this ryokan apart from the rest in the city and is well worth the visit.

 I hope you’ve enjoyed this guide on where to stay in Tokyo the first time you visit!

 Whether it’s a traditional Japanese experience you’re after or the modern high-tech glitz and glamour of the big city, finding the best place to stay in Tokyo is all down to doing your research and zoning in on what you really want.

 If you’ve visited Tokyo before, which are your favorite districts to stay in and why?
 Maybe you have a quirky favorite hotel or hangout you want to share with everyone?
 Drop your experiences and recommendations in the comments below!

 And if you’re still planning your vacation, sayonara and see you soon in Tokyo!

-*These are the districts favoured by tourists visiting Tokyo in 2016, the most popular ones being Shinjuku, Asakusa, Ginza and Shibuya.
+*These are the districts favored by tourists visiting Tokyo. the most popular ones being Shinjuku, Asakusa, Ginza, and Shibuya.